 The most beautiful fortified city in the Netherlands

-A town that still exudes the atmosphere of the merchant and garrison town of yesteryear.
-It is the cornerstone of two lines, the largest and most beautiful fortress in the Netherlands that is still completely intact.
-Then the military logistics center, now the perfect base for a day out.
-The dozens of monuments remind of that time, when Gorinchem also had an important place in the Dutch Waterline as a fortress.
+A city that still breathes the atmosphere of its past.
+It is the largest and most beautiful fortress in the Netherlands that is still completely intact.
+The dozens of monuments remind us of that time, when Gorinchem also had an important place in the Dutch Waterline as a fortress.
 In the old town hall on the Grote Mark is the Gorcums Museum.
-Here, in addition to various exhibitions, stories are told about the Martyrs of Gorcum and Hugo de Groot, among others.
-In the Hamelhuis, you will find everything about the city’s 17th-century explorer: Hendrick Hamel.
+Here, alongside various exhibitions, the stories are told about the history of Gorcum.
+In the Hamelhuis, you will find everything about the 17th-century explorer: Hendrick Hamel.

 Woudrichem